 And so Harry had made the decision to strike again and again.
-The beautiful crimson soaking the floor and the baggy rags that hung off Harry's slight frame.
+The beautiful crimson soaked the floor and the baggy rags that hung off Harry's slight frame.
 It was long after his uncle had stopped screaming that reality started to seep into Harry's mind like the Devil's chord being played louder and louder directly into his skull.
 He dropped the knife and ran back to the only place he knew to go to: his cupboard.

 And so he was left shaking in the dark.
 He didn't know whether he was shaking from fear, from adrenaline or from relief.
 He couldn't think much of anything beyond the rushing sound of his own blood in his ears.
-He couldn't think about what would happen once his Aunt Petunia got home.
+He couldn't think about what would happen once his aunt Petunia got home.
 He couldn't think about how much trouble he would be in and about what would happen to him now.
 He couldn't even comprehend what it meant that he could hear people opening the locked front door and letting themselves in.
 He just knew he had to stay quiet and stay hidden.

-Morticia and Gomz shuddered as they entered the house.
+Morticia and Gomez shuddered as they entered the house.
 It smelt overly of chemical lemon.
 It was really no place for a child and they were suddenly filled with gratitude at being tasked with saving one from such a place.
 Morticia stopped in the hallway, glancing down at the trail of blood leading to the cupboard under the stairs and closed her eyes, taking a deep breath in concentration even as her husband expounded excitedly about a marvellous murder in the kitchen.
 Her eyes snapped open, cold and unyielding.

 "Gomez darling, no magic.
 I'll deal with the wards."
 She glanced once more at the little door.
 "And I think we should let him come to us."

-"But he's done such a wonderful job.
-Well, for a first time at least!"
+"But he's done such a wonderful job!
+Well, for a first time at least."
 Gomez called, but his wife was already in the front yard, so he sighed, placed his cigar in his mouth and got to work.

 The part of Harry's brain that was still responding to external stimuli thought it odd that these people sounded so unconcerned, maybe even cheery.
 In the shows his aunt watched people screamed and got upset and called police and doctors.
-And then there were those words 'no magic'.
-Harry knew his relatives hated anything to do with fantasy and magic, but other adults he'd met didn't seem to give it any thought at all.
+And then there were those words: 'no magic'.
+Harry knew his relatives hated anything to do with fantasy and magic, but the other adults he'd met didn't seem to give it any thought at all.
 And he knew that magic wasn't real, no matter how likely it seemed to be sometimes, so why would she even mention it?
 Curiosity gripped him and through a haze he inched forwards, out of his cupboard as silently as he could and crawled, low to the floor as though it might make him invisible, to the kitchen.